 English subs available

 Did I pique your interest yet?
 While it’s no action drama, the relationships, tactics as well as history is rich in these dramas.
 Who knows, you might like it?
-Unlike Yanxi, Ruyi has been licensed by Viki so English subtitles are available!
+Unlike Yanxi, Ruyi’s Royal Love in the Palace has been licensed by Rakuten Viki so English subtitles are available!
+You can read my review for it here.

 This article is purely of my own thoughts and opinions.
 Your opinions may differ.
 Any offense caused by my rants and ramblings is unintentional.
 Thank you for understanding.